dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES: part 13: Hyper-scaling of processes (400+), SSH connect issues and troubleshooting and log forenscis and correlation
+## UPDATES: part 13: Hyper-scaling of processes (400+), SSH connect issues and troubleshooting and log forensics and correlation

 After doing foresensic correlation between the process level logs, the main() process orchestration logs and the gitlab console logs, there are some areas that have been indentified that are causing the tomcat9 failure installations at process counts of 400 and above.
-These are mainly due to swap and RAM contention and memory thrashing.
+These are mainly due to swap and RAM contention and memory thrashing and the effect that this has in a susceptible area of the code below.

 The logs consisted of a 450/0 (450 processes with no pooling) and a 450/25 (450 processes with 25 of them pooled).
 Both of these tests revealed the weakness in the area of code below.